 3 tablespoons aquafaba = 1 whole egg.

 For a whole egg, lightly whip or whisk the aquafaba for 45 to 60 seconds to aerate it.
 Once it’s uniformly foamy, you can use it as you would regular eggs.
+I use an electric handheld mixer for this.

 For egg white meringue-style replacements, you’ll need to do a bit more work.
 You’ll need to use a stand mixer or handheld electric mixer and whip the aquafaba on medium-high speed for 6 to 10 minutes to get medium-firm peaks.